- What is the thyroid gland? What are thyroid diseases?

 What is the treatment for thyroid disorders?

 What is the prognosis for thyroid problems?
-Can they be permanently cured?
+Can they be cured?

 Usually, most people with thyroid disorders can manage the type of disorders signs and symptoms.
-Untreated thyroid problems are not lief threatening.
+Untreated thyroid problems are not life threatening.
 Some problems may require surgery.
-The prognosis for most people with thyroid cancer is good, although some people with thyroid cancer that has spread throughout the body have a poorer prognosis.

 Health Solutions From Our Sponsors